Project Reports

 You can generate a Translation Cost report based on the following filter parameters:

-• Files: All files (including deleted) or Selected files (excluding deleted).
+- Files: All files (including deleted files and strings) or Selected files (including deleted strings).

 Generating a Report